-Again, a few years ago another dog leaped into the air seemingly for no reason, a behavior way out of character.
+Again a few years ago, another dog leaped into the air seemingly for no reason, a behavior way out of character.
 Immediately stray voltage was suspected yet there was no apparent injury to his paws.
-A Great Dane who had been walking next to him was unaffected, having apparently just missed the voltage spot.
+Yet a Great Dane who had been walking next to him was unaffected, having apparently just missed the voltage spot.
 Calling 31 actually produced an immediate response from the Fire Dept as well as Con Edison.
 Con Ed expressed concern for the dog's welfare and later confirmed the presence of stray voltage that had even electrified the metal areaway fence on the corner house!
 Con Edison did a lot of refurbishing of underground power lines at many local intersections during the course of that winter.

 Again look for the following warning signs...

 Your dog may suddenly bolt for no reason.
 They may appear frozen in a spot, shaking violently.
 They may have a street lamp or spot on the sidewalk that they’re afraid of.
 These are all good indicators of trouble brewing.
 Stray electricity is invisible so give your dog the benefit of the doubt.
 If your dog wants to avoid a section of sidewalk it may be for good reason.